 In an interview with Daily Hive via Zoom, Horgan reflected on what his party has done so far and spoke about what he hopes to accomplish if re-elected.

 Homelessness and housing

-On homelessness and housing, Horgan said “the challenges are profound,” and a “magic wand” won’t solve the problem, but that his government has taken steps to address and tackle the issue.
+On homelessness and housing, Horgan said there are “profound” challenges, and while a “magic wand”won’t solve the problem, his government has taken steps to address and tackle the issue.

 “Our housing plan is progressive; it’s focused on making sure that we’re looking at the continuum of housing,” he said.